Ohio's 2nd congressional district: Election results

 The following chart shows historic election results.

 2005 special election

 The district has not elected a Democrat since Tom Luken won a 1974 special election.

 On August 2, 2005, elections were held to choose a United States representative to replace Rob Portman, who resigned his seat on April 29, 2005, to become United States Trade Representative.
 Republican Jean Schmidt candidate defeated Democrat Paul Hackett in a surprisingly close election.

-Re-election bid in 2006
+2006

 Schmidt defeated Democrat Victoria Wells Wulsin, a doctor from Indian Hill, in the November general election.